 School: University of Minnesota Duluth

-- For my second interview, I was then contacted by the all-star Mitch Zimmer [National Director of Recruiting] for an over-the-phone interview.
+For my second interview, I was then contacted by the all-star Mitch Zimmer, national director of recruiting, for a phone interview.
 We talked about North Star's work environment and what the company really stood for.
 We talked about what it meant to be a financial advisor and the benefits and risks this profession entails.
-One thing that Mitch mentioned that caught me off guard a little bit was the turnover rate in this industry.
-I knew it wasn't good but the true statistic that 1/10 advisors make it past 5 years in this industry was a little crazy to hear.
-Overall, I felt the interview went well.

-- My third interview was over the phone with the legend Tony Ross [National Director of Professional Development and New Advisor Liaison].
-He asked me a little more hard-hitting questions like, "why do you think you can be successful in this career?"
-He asked some other questions like, "how would you feel if you were rejected 10 times in a row? and how would you persevere?"
 Tony made it clear that if you don't work hard, you won't make it in this industry.
-Keep in mind that Tony is a great guy who is very respectful, but he doesn't “beat around the bush” which is the kind of person I respect and enjoy talking to.
-The interview went well and I advanced to the final step in the interview process.
+Keep in mind that Tony is a great guy who is very respectful, but he doesn't beat around the bush, which is the kind of person I respect and enjoy talking to.
+The interview went well, and I advanced to the final step in the interview process.

 Major: Finance and Real Estate